Research and Data

 Potentially transitioning to a different way of funding our roadways will take creative thinking and exploration.
 Data from the I-95 Corridor Coalition’s study will help bring the decisions ahead into better focus and provide insights on possible next steps.

 Initial results from the Phase I Pilot are available by clicking here.
-As additional findings from our study are available they will be posted here.
+As additional findings from our pilot are available they will be posted here.

 MBUF PILOT PROJECTS IN THE UNITED STATES

 Several western states have been at the forefront of investigating and demonstrating MBUF as an alternative to the fuel tax for providing a sustainable funding source for transportation.
 Pilots in other states have established that the MBUF concept is feasible, but needs further exploration and refinement.
 More recent pilots have explored different account management and mileage reporting options to improve public acceptance and lower administrative costs.
 However, there is still much to learn.